ThorsThunder04/imagemosaic/readme.md

+### Currently undergoing a rewrite on the [rewrite branch](https://github.com/ThorsThunder04/imagemosaic/tree/rewrite)

 # Image Mosaic

 This program should make a mosaic image based off of a target image and a given dataset of other images.